web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/html-template.md

 ### [Pug](https://pugjs.org/)

-When the suffix of the template is `.pug`, Builder will use the Pug template engine to compile it.
+When the suffix of the template is `.pug`, Rsbuild will use the Pug template engine to compile it.
 Pug is a robust, elegant, feature rich template engine for Node.js.

 Before using the Pug template, you need to enable the [tools.pug](/en/api/config-tools.html#toolspug) config, and define the [html.template](/en/api/config-html.html#htmltemplate) config to reference a `.pug` template: